 That is the unloader valve, hard at work!

 In the photo above you can see that the unloader attached to the side of the pressure switch in a typical DIY air compressor installation.

-It is the pressure switch that, when reacting to system pressure, turns the compressor motor on and off, and in so doing, and in many compressors also opens and closes the unloader valve.
+It is the pressure switch then, when reacting to system pressure, turns the compressor motor on and off and and in many compressors opens and closes the unloader valve at the same time.

-For example, the last time you did a sit-up, you may have folded your arms over your chest, or if you are particularly masochistic : - ) , even held a weight to your chest.
-What you were doing by crossing your arms or holding a weight is increasing the load against which your muscles have to work to effect the sit up.
+For example, the last time you did a sit-up, you may have folded your arms over your chest, or if you are particularly masochistic even held a weight to your chest.
+What you were doing by crossing your arms or holding a weight is increasing the load against which your muscles have to work to accomplish the sit up.

-Compressed air, captured in the cylinder after the compressor shuts off, would increase the load against which the electric motor would have to work.
-It may increase the load too much, and the motor may fail to start, or it may pull too many amps and fry a fuse or pop a breaker in the panel.
+In the same fashion, compressed air, captured in the cylinder over the piston after the compressor shuts off, would increase the load against which the electric motor would have to work.
+If the load on the motor increases too much the compressor motor may fail to start, or it may pull too many amps and fry a fuse or pop a breaker.

-When the compressor shuts off, the unloader valve operates, it unloads the trapped air to atmosphere, and that problem is solved.
+When the compressor shuts off the typical unloader valve opens and unloads the trapped air to atmosphere, and that problem is solved.

-Since it is installed in the air line between the compressor and the compressor tank, when the unloader valve opens, the potential is there for all of the air already compressed into the tank to escape out the unloader valve to.
+Since the unloader valve is typically installed in an air line running between the compressor pump head and the compressor tank, when the unloader valve opens, all of the air already compressed into the tank could escape out the unloader valve too.

-To prevent that from happening there is a check valve installed, typically where the line from the compressor pump head enters the tank, and that check valve is designed to keep the compressed air in the tank in the tank when the unloader valve opens to void air over the piston(s).
+To prevent that from happening there is a tank check valve installed, typically in the fitting where the line from the compressor pump head enters the compressor tank.
+That check valve is designed to keep the compressed air in the tank when the unloader valve opens to void air over the piston.